andy-knowles/andy-knowles/_posts/2019-05-09-one-hot-mux.md

 ```

 This synthesizes a lot better, for some reason.
 We end up using 5 LUTs, 2 deep for an 8-way mux and 11 LUTs, 3 deep
 for a 16-way mux.
-Neither of these are optimal, but they are as terrible as the two previous attempts.
+Neither of these are optimal, but they are not as terrible as the two previous attempts.

 And that's where I get stuck.
 I can't think of a generic way to specify only one-hot cases that Vivado manages to use
 efficiently.
 So, for this case of one-hot mux I would fall back on the manual logic specification and know that I will
-get good results, but for the general case of generic code with lots of don't care cases I don't have an easy and
+get decent results, but for the general case of generic code with lots of don't care cases I don't have an easy and
 effective strategy.

 Perhaps other tools work better than Vivado here.
 I'd like to try the same things in Yosys, especially considering that